 2.4.
 Observe cells falling in the monocyte gate of the CD14/CD16 plot.
 Set recording threshold to 5000 events for the classical monocyte gate and click on “Record”.

 2.5.
 Continue to record data for remaining tubes.
-After data for all tubes has been recorded, export flow data as .fsc files for analysis.
+After data for all tubes has been recorded, export flow data as .fcs files for analysis.

 Note: To ensure accuracy, single color compensation controls should be recorded.
 A compensation matrix can be calculated and applied to the data before analysis to account for spectral spill over15,16.